kjicodes/fitrack/README.md

 # FITRACK

-*FITRACK* is a wellness tracking web application that returns data based on the type of workout performed, number of repetitions, and duration.
+*FITRACK* is a fitness diary web application that allows users to record their daily workouts.

 ## Technologies Used